varshneymehul/llm-project/README.md

 2.  **Tooling:** Play with the GitHub API.
 Install Neo4j and do their tutorials.
 Experiment with a pre-trained NER model from Hugging Face.
 3.  **Proof of Concept:** Pick one repository.
 Try to manually build a small KG for just one complex PR.
 This will reveal the challenges and inform your automated approach.

 This project goes beyond a simple application of an LLM and into the realm of structured knowledge representation, which is a more defensible and novel research contribution.
-Good luck